rgeyer/arbiter/docs/source/userguide.rst

    .. attribute:: FileHandler.filename

-      Output file to be written to.
+      For output handlers, this is the output file or file-like resource to be written to.

-   .. attribute:: FileHandler.keepfile

-      If ``True`` the file will not be removed when the handler's :py:meth:`~arbiter.handlers.BaseHandler.atexit` method is called.
-The default value is ``False``.

-   .. method:: FileHandler.__init__(config, **kwargs)

-      Initializes the handler, loading the configuration data and storing options.

    .. method:: FileHandler.get()